How to Avoid a Home Invasion – Will change the way you think

-Put a Safety Plan together for the members of your family on what to do, where to go to meet up together should you end up facing a targeted intrusion that have become all to common these days.
-Couple your plan with a security system and include the 9 examples above.
-Protect yourselves and your families.
+Step 1: Put a Safety Plan together for the members of your family of what to do, where to go to meet up together should you end up facing a targeted intrusion that have become all to common these days.

 Stay tuned for the next article about what to do when you are confronted by an intruder